-You’ve seen the colossal penguin colonies of South Georgia.
-You’ve sailed among the plunging seals of the Antarctic Peninsula.
-You’ve watched whales in the Weddell Sea beside a backdrop of titanic tabular icebergs.
+Maybe you’ve already seen the colossal penguin colonies of South Georgia, sailed among the plunging seals of the Antarctic Peninsula, and watched whales in the Weddell Sea lunge among titanic tabular icebergs.

-But if you haven’t visited the Falkland Islands, or Islas Malvinas, you’re missing one of the touristic wonders of the far Southern Hemisphere.
+But if you haven’t visited the Falkland Islands, you’re still missing one of the wonders of the far Southern Hemisphere.

 2. Falkland penguin attractions

-6. Saunders Island: the big and tall of Falklands travel
+6. Saunders Island: the big and tall of Falkland Islands travel

 7. Steeple Jason Island: visiting the black-browed albatross